 Burns are categorized according to their severity and the depth of the burn – how far they penetrate the skin.
 The core categories, according to Stanford Children’s Hospital, are:

-- First-degree These superficial burns affect just the skin’s outer lawyer, called the epidermis.
+- First-degree burns.
+These superficial burns affect just the skin’s outer lawyer, called the epidermis.
 Signs include redness, dryness, pain – with no blisters.
 Mild sunburn is a common example.
 There’s rarely any long-term damage.

 - Second-degree burns.
 These partial thickness burns penetrate the epidermis down into the dermis, the lower level of skin.
 Blistering, redness, swelling, and pain are common.